myc1230/Michelle-s-Viz-Portfolio/PlasticWaste.md

 [World Population Data](https://ourworldindata.org/world-population-growth#population-growth-by-world-region)

-I want to show the population growth during the same period as a way to show perspective to the plastic use increase, as part of my story setup.
+I want to show the population growth during the same period as a way to show perspective to the plastic use increase.
+This will be part of my story setup.

 ## Wireframes and Story outline